 - Mix the wet ingredients into the dry ingredients with a rubber spatula, mixing just until combined.
 Don’t over-mix.

-- Spoon the batter into the prepared muffin tins until they are ¾ full and sprinkle the top of each muffin with about 1 tsp. of the pumpkin seeds.
+Spoon the batter into the prepared muffin tins until they are ¾ full and sprinkle the top of each muffin with about 1 teaspoon of the pumpkin seeds.